xingshuangs/iot-communication/README.md

 ### 1. How to get

-Add the dependency to pom.xml in the JAVA project
+Add the dependency to pom.xml in the JAVA project.

 ```xml
 <dependency>